-- (TAC), criteria for acceptable steady-state voltage performance during the benchmark GMD event. - (4) ERCOT shall perform the ERCOT GMD vulnerability assessment as required in the applicable NERC Reliability Standard.
+- (3) ERCOT and the TSPs shall develop for approval by the Technical Advisory Committee (TAC), criteria for acceptable steady-state voltage performance during the benchmark GMD event. - (4) ERCOT shall perform the ERCOT GMD vulnerability assessment as required in the applicable NERC Reliability Standard.
 ERCOT shall provide preliminary GMD vulnerability assessment results to the TSPs and Resource Entities for comment before finalizing the results.
-Upon request, ERCOT shall make available to the TSPs the GIC system models and other model information used for the GMD vulnerability assessment, including suggested actions described in paragraph (2) of Section 3.1.8. - (5) ERCOT and the TSPs shall develop and document corrective action plan(s) as required in the applicable NERC Reliability Standard. - (6) ERCOT shall post the GMD vulnerability assessment report and corrective action plan(s) on the ERCOT MIS Secure Area.
+Upon request, ERCOT shall make available to the TSPs the GIC system models and other model information used for the GMD vulnerability assessment, including suggested actions described in paragraph (2) above. - (5) ERCOT and the TSPs shall develop and document corrective action plan(s) as required in the applicable NERC Reliability Standard. - (6) ERCOT shall post the GMD vulnerability assessment report and corrective action plan(s) on the ERCOT MIS Secure Area.